Alafia River State Park Trail (Lithia, Florida)

-Events: Guided rides every third Sunday and Alafia River State Park Fat Tire Festival in November.
+Events: Guided rides most months and Alafia River State Park Fat Tire Festival in November.

 The Alafia River State Park trail is one of the most favored off-road biking choices in Florida.
 Skilled riders are traveling from all over the state to ride this collection of scary drops, off-camber hillside ledges, high speed banked turns and intimidating ridge top trails.
 This single-track is built on the rugged terrain of what was once a phosphate mining site.
 Currently there are about 20 miles of trails at Alafia.

 Some riders have a saying as to the best way to make the short climbs: "Pedal down, coast up… Coast down, pedal up… Brake down, walk up."

 The easiest (Green) loop is called Sand Pine and can be ridden as an out-and-back three mile ride or as a two mile loop riding back on the levee.
 The other Green trails are River Loop and Rock Garden, and are for experienced beginners.
 Although both are only three miles long (with bailouts at one-mile intervals), it feels longer because the trail has technical sections where roots or tight turns slow the pace and challenge the rider.